Bed Bug Frequently Asked Questions

-Never ever bring home discarded furniture, mattresses, bed frames or headboards.
+Never bring home discarded furniture, mattresses, bed frames, or headboards.
 There's a good chance they are infested with bed bugs and have been discarded for a reason.

 HOW DO BED BUGS REPRODUCE?

-The way bed bugs reproduce can be very traumatic for the female bed bug.
-In order to inseminate the female, the male bed bug first has to pierce her belly.
+How bed bugs reproduce can be traumatic for the female bed bug.
+To inseminate the female, the male bed bug must pierce her belly.
 Because the mating process can be traumatic for the female, she will isolate herself and travel to an area where she can feed.

-Due to the fact that pregnant female bed bugs are more likely to travel to isolated areas away from other bed bugs, it is more likely that any bed bug you do accidentally pick up, will be a pregnant female.
+Because pregnant female bed bugs are more likely to travel to isolated areas away from other bed bugs, it is more likely that any bed bug you accidentally pick up will be pregnant.

-After a blood feeding, a female bed bug can lay one to seven eggs per day and will lay anywhere from 200 - 300 eggs during her lifetime and can cause an infestation of 5,000 bed bugs within a six-month period.
+After a blood feeding, a female bed bug can lay one to seven eggs per day and will lay anywhere from 200 - 300 eggs during her lifetime and can cause an infestation of 5,000 bed bugs within six months.
 Eggs are laid singly or in clusters and are placed within tight cracks or crevices.
 This can include electrical outlets, inside wood frames, inside boxes or shoes stored under beds, sofas, chairs, recliners, etc.

 The eggs hatch in about 6 -10 days.
-The newly hatched nymphs will then begin to travel on their own to seek out a blood meal.
+The newly hatched nymphs then travel to seek a blood meal.